-- A. Twist hand at chin level-short whistles - B. Arm overhead-"long whistle"-swimmer enters water; drop arm to side while swimmer enters water - C. Arm overhead-swimmer returns to backstroke start position - D. Arm moves to shoulder level-signal to "Take your marks" - E. Arm moves to side of body-starting signal - F. Arm raised overhead with palm up (at any time after D. ["Take your marks"] and prior to E. [starting signal])-swimmer released from "Take your marks" command. - C May need assistance from someone on the deck to maintain a starting position. - D May use a modified starting position on the blocks, deck, or in the water.
+- A. Twist hand at chin level-short whistles - B. Arm overhead-"long whistle"-swimmer enters water; drop arm to side while swimmer enters water - C. Arm overhead-swimmer returns to backstroke start position - D. Arm moves to shoulder level-signal to "Take your marks" - E. Arm moves to side of body-starting signal - F. Arm raised overhead with palm up (at any time after D. ["Take your marks"] and prior to E. [starting signal])-swimmer released from "Take your marks" command.

+mers can clearly see it for the start.
+For backstroke starts, the light should be positioned so that the swimmers do not have to turn their heads to look backwards.

+107.4 Cognitively Disabled

+The swimmer may be permitted to have a personal assistant on the deck when necessary.
+No other specific rule modifications are required other than patience and clarity in communicating instructions.

+107.5 Physical Disabilities

+107.5.1 Start-Swimmers with physical disabilities:

+- A May take longer to assume their starting positions. - B May have difficulty holding the starting platform or pool end for a start. - C May need assistance from someone on the deck to maintain a starting position. - D May use a modified starting position on the blocks, deck, or in the water.
 Examples of modified starting positions are shown in Figures 3 and 4. - E Shall use a forward start for breaststroke and butterfly.
-The referee, however, may allow modifications, such as the following: - (1) The swimmer may start from a sitting position on the block or on the deck. - (2) The swimmer may assume a starting position in the water, with or without assistance. - (3) If the swimmer cannot use a hand and/or foot to maintain contact with the wall, some other part of the body may be used. - (4) For breaststroke and butterfly, after the start and after each turn, a swimmer who is unable to push off with the leg(s) may perform one asymmetrical stroke to attain the breast position. - 107.5.2 Stroke/Kick-In judging the stroke or kick of a swimmer with a physical disability, the referee and stroke and turn judge should follow the general rule that if a part of the body is absent or cannot be used, it is not judged; if it is used during the stroke or kick, it should be judged in accordance with the USMS rules.
+The referee, however, may allow modifications, such as the following: - The swimmer may start from a sitting position on the block or on the deck.